 Scope

 The Wholesale Market Subcommittee (WMS), reporting to the Technical Advisory Committee (TAC), evaluates, and reviews issues related to the operation of the wholesale market in the ERCOT Region and make recommendations for improvement, when deemed appropriate, to TAC.
-The WMS will be responsible for monitoring Public Utility Commission (PUCT) rulings as they apply to Wholesale Markets and Wholesale Market Participants and ensure that PUCT requirements are reflected in the Wholesale Operation Guides and Protocols.
+The WMS will be responsible for monitoring Public Utility Commission (PUCT) rulings as they apply to Wholesale Markets and Wholesale Market Participants and ensure that PUCT requirements are reflected in the ERCOT Operation Guides and Protocols.
 The guiding principle behind the work of the WMS is to help ensure an efficient and nondiscriminatory wholesale market for all market participants.

 The functions of this subcommittee include, but are not limited to:

-providing input into initial methodology of Competitive Constraints study and input into final recommendations regarding Competitive Constraints
+providing input into initial methodology of Competitive Constraints study and input into final recommendations regarding Competitive Constraints Is this an ongoing study?

-providing policy input into changes to ancillary services provisions of the Protocols
+providing policy input into changes to ancillary services provisions of the Protocols I believe this is complete

 providing policy input into evaluations of resource adequacy in the ERCOT Region